-- the financial asset is held within a business model whose objective is achieved by both collecting contractual cash flows and selling; and - the contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+- the financial asset is held within a business model whose objective is achieved by both selling and collecting contractual cash flows; and - the contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.

-All other financial assets are subsequently measured at FVTPL, except that at the date of initial application/initial recognition of a financial asset the Group may irrevocably elect to present subsequent changes in fair value of an equity investment in other comprehensive income if that equity investment is neither held for trading nor contingent consideration recognised by an acquirer in a business combination to which HKFRS 3 Business Combinations applies.
+All other financial assets are subsequently measured at FVTPL, except that at the date of initial application of HKFRS 9/initial recognition of a financial asset the Group may irrevocably elect to present subsequent changes in fair value of an equity investment in other comprehensive income if that equity investment is neither held for trading nor contingent consideration recognised by an acquirer in a business combination to which HKFRS 3 Business Combinations ("HKFRS 3") applies.

-A financial asset is classified as held for trading if:
+A financial asset is held for trading if: